 Project management charts also:

-- Facilitate better project team communication as it provides in-depth and clear information
+- Facilitate better project management and more efficient project team communication, as it provides in-depth and clear information

 - Manage resource allocation without the risk of overallocation or under allocation